| 4 min read

-You’re taking your time to explore Brussels thoroughly?
-That’s wonderful!
-You’ve already experienced the main sights during your first two days in Brussels.
-For the third one I’d suggest you explore the red pins on the maps, which are the area around Parc du Cinquantenaire, Botanique park and maybe throw in a few museums as well.
-If you’re not that keen on visiting museums, look for inspiration and alternative sights in our overview of places to visit in Brussels.
+By spending 3 days in Brussels, you'll be able really enjoy Brussels.
+You'll get to discover local places and engage in original things to do.
+This 3 days in Brussels itinerary elaborates on the two days in Brussels itinerary by adding some off-the-beaten path places.
+Whereas you'll use the first two days to explore the main attractions in Brussels, you can use the third one to explore the red pins on the map below, which are the area around Parc du Cinquantenaire, Botanique park and maybe throw in a few museums as well.
+If you’re not that keen on doing museums, look for inspiration and alternative sights in our overview of places to visit in Brussels.

 Area around Parc du Cinquantenaire